JMBarberio/Penn-Labs-Server-Challenge/README.md

       - `False` is not favorited, `True` is favorited
     - Each call to a club goes through the `user_list` and counts the number of `true`s
     - Updated club representation in `/api/clubs`
 16. Created the start of the analytics page, which has GET and POST methods.
-This is the personal feature I am implementing using `matplitlib` and `numpy`.
+This is the personal feature I am implementing using `matplotlib` and `numpy`.
 I have the most programming experience in data science, so I see it as the best way to show some of my skillset.
-17.

-TODO
-  - Need to add catches for edge cases in user add, remove, and searching stuff
+17. Using a form `analytics_form.html` the user chooses what information they want to see.
+I  implemented "Club Tags" and "Clubs Per User."
+Clicking on either button will show a `matplotlib` graph with the desired information.

 ## Submitting
 Follow the instructions at on the Technical Challenge page for submission.